 Memory Games That Promote Healthy Brains

 Memories play an important role in forming who we are but, as we age, certain dementia conditions can start to erode these vital building blocks of our relationships, knowledge and personality.
-Conditions like Alzheimer’s, vascular dementia and Lewy body dementia currently have no cure, but there are ways to fight against memory loss, help exercise your brain and keep neurological pathways firing and responding properly, say memory care services specialists in Gloucester County, New Jersey.
+Conditions like Alzheimer’s, vascular dementia and Lewy body dementia currently have no cure, but there are ways to fight against memory loss, help exercise your brain and keep neurological pathways firing and responding properly, at the Shores in Ocean City New Jersey.

 • Sudoku: This Japanese numbers game has gained a popular following in recent decades, with people of all ages enjoying the challenge.
 Using a grid of nine by nine spaces or cells, you fill the grid using the numbers 1 to 9, never using them more than once vertically, horizontally or within the 3×3 subgrids.
 This is a great way to exercise patience, pattern recognition and the process of elimination.
 They range from easy beginner’s games up to more difficult challenges, so it’s easy to try and see if you enjoy it.
 Most newspapers publish a few puzzles and there are books of Sudoku challenges as well as free puzzles online.